 She was lonely and so was I. When her holiday ended she had to go back to England and we shed tears at the airport on that day.
 The sort of tears that run like liquid pearls; the ones that choke your throat.

 Even the check-in girl got her tissues out and wiped her eyes, and the elderly English couple in the queue behind us said in unison like twins “Don’t let her go.”

 I had been mucking around in Menorca working as a deck-hand on yachts and I had just turned nineteen then.
 As luck had it I got a job skippering a small boat for a wealthy British real estate magnate.
 One day I was looking a bit glum and he asked me “What is wrong?”, so I explained about my lover and how much I missed her.

-He came down half-way to the jetty on his own wearing an old Panama hat and said “Come up to the house for a minute ok.”
+He came down half-way to the jetty on his own wearing an old Panama hat and said: “Come up to the house for a minute ok.”

 I followed him up the high steps through his garden from the waterfront where I had moored the boat.
 He said “Now you have a real job.
 I want you to work for me at my office in Windsor.
-You can sell property and get the hell on with your life.”
+You can sell real estate and get the hell on with your life.”

-And then he gave me an envelope containing a one-way ticket to London and one hundred pounds in cash.
+Then he gave me an envelope containing a one-way ticket to London and one hundred pounds in cash.